PCOS is associated with excess or higher than normal levels of male hormones in women.

 Women should not be embarrassed to consult professionals; City Laser Clinic therapists are experienced, qualified and accredited to perform safe Laser hair removal.
 Laser Hair Removal is an appropriate treatment with results superior to home remedies for excess and unwanted hair and Laser is a safer and more effective treatment than electrolysis or IPL.
 Laser Hair Removal is the foremost and clinically proven way to manage hormonal facial hair.

-As you treatment progresses you will first notice the change in texture of the hair.
+As your laser treatment progresses you will first notice the change in texture of the hair.
 Hair will grow back finer, lighter and less noticeable.
-As Laser treatments continue, after 6 – 8 treatments you will start to notice significant reduction in the amount of hair that is growing back.
+As Laser treatments continue, after 6 – 8 laser treatments you will start to notice significant reduction in the amount of hair that is growing back.
 Up to 80% reduction can be expected, in some cases up to 90% hair loss can be achieved.
-On the facial areas, an ongoing maintenance treatment program is usually necessary for the management of any remaining hair.
+On the facial areas, an ongoing maintenance laser treatment program is usually necessary for the management of any remaining hair.

 When treating delicate areas such as the face it is very important that you choose a Medical Grade Laser.
 City Laser use Genuine Candela GentleLase (Alexandrite 755nm) Lasers with a Dynamic Cooling Device for best results and your comfort.